-day's wages or at least a day off to fight it.
 "Okay, here," he said, handing her the ticket.
 "You can pay this downtown."
-"One hundred twenty-five dollars!" she valled out "Abbbl For what

 "One hundred twenty-five dollars!" she yelled out.
 "Ahhh!
 For what?
 Being in my own neighborhood?"

-"Good night, officers." her father called out, "Thank you."
+"Good night, officers," her father called out.
+"Thank you."

 The officers were already walking back to their cars.
 The police car doors closed.
 As they pulled away, a small crowd of family members and neighbors gathered around the woman.